erikrose/nose-progressive/README.rst

-nose typically waits until the bitter end to show error and failure tracebacks, which wastes a lot of time in large tests suites that take many minutes to finish.
+nose typically waits until the bitter end to show error and failure tracebacks, which wastes a lot of time in large tests suites that take many minutes to complete.
 We show tracebacks as soon as they occur so you can start chasing them immediately.

 A few other niceties further improve the debugging experience: